chrisspen/django-chroniker/README.md

     CHRONIKER_EMAIL_HOST_USER = 'someotherusername@otherdomain.com'

-When installing Chroniker in a production environment, you'll need to add a single cron job that calls bin/chroniker.
-You'll need to specify where this script is installed, where your Python virtual environment is located (if you're using one), and where your Django project is located.
+When installing Chroniker in a production environment, you'll need to add a single cron job that calls `bin/chroniker` or `python manage.py cron`.
+Within the call, you'll need to specify where this script is installed, where your Python virtual environment is located (if you're using one), and where your Django project is located.
 An example of this might be:

     * * * * * /usr/local/myproject/bin/chroniker -e /usr/local/myproject/.env/bin/activate_this.py -p /usr/local/myproject